Park Hill, Sheffield: Arts

-Park Hill is featured in the 2017 science fiction romantic comedy film How to Talk to Girls at Parties, based on the Neil Gaiman short story of the same name: "How to Talk to Girls at Parties".
+Park Hill is featured in the 2017 science fiction romantic comedy film How to Talk to Girls at Parties, based on the short story of the same name by Neil Gaiman.
 Park Hill serves as the setting for a part of the main character's love story, as well as the climax of the film.

+In July 2022, Park Hill was used as a filming location for The Full Monty TV series.

+Scenes for the TV series Bodies were filmed at Park Hill during September 2022.